Generic Name: doxylamine (dox IL a meen)

-Drinking alcohol can increase certain side effects of doxylamine.
+Drinking alcohol can increase certain side effects of Unisom.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
-Doxylamine can decrease sweating and you may be more prone to heat stroke.
+Unisom can decrease sweating and you may be more prone to heat stroke.

 Call your doctor at once if you have: